 It’s going to be a transition.
 Success builds confidence only when it’s on your terms.
-Yeah, you guys are in a lot of sports that have high expectations, and mean coaching, or at least very strict coaching, but you have to be the one who is ultimately in charge.
+You are in a lot of sports that have high expectations, and mean (or very strict) coaching, but ultimately, you have to be the one in charge.

 Coaches, Empower Your Athlete

 The second way to build confidence is imagery.
-This is something that, I mean, if you’re in a sport like gymnastics where it’s very specific, same skills, over and over, in the same order, it’s easy to see how this would build confidence because you’re imagining yourself doing it, this full sensory experience where you feel confident.
+If you’re in a sport like gymnastics where it’s very specific, same skills, over and over, in the same order, it’s easy to see how this would build confidence.
+You’re imagining yourself doing it in a full sensory experience where you feel confident.
 You’re trusting yourself.
 You are flying through your bar routine.
 You’re doing everything in your mind.
 Your brain is actually making connections with your body in the same way as if you were really doing it so it speeds up the learning process.

 How will you Go About It?

-Imagery has a really great application to other sports too, that require a little bit more strategy.
+Imagery also has a really great application in other sports that require a little bit more strategy.
 I work with a lot of pole vaulters and swimmers, and what I’ll have them do is bullet point what their strategy is.
 For example, with a pole vaulter, I will have them visualize their opening height.
 Then the next one, and the next one.
 What pole are they going to use?
 How will they approach it?

 Struggling with Communicating with your Coach

 For those of you who are struggling with communication with your coaches, run it through.
-When I talk to my coach, this is what I will say and this is what I will say back, and then I will say this back.
+When you talk to your coach, think about what you will say and then how you will respond.
 That’s strategy in itself.
-Just knowing, if this happens, this is what I’ll do.
-Actually playing that tape out in your head of it going right, going wrong, what you’ll do, how you’ll respond.
-That can help you to build confidence because it takes the unknown out of it.
+Just knowing, if this happens, this is what you’ll do.
+Actually playing that tape out in your head of it going right, going wrong, what you’ll do, and how you’ll respond will help you to build confidence because it takes the unknown out of it.

-Also, for swimmers, I’ll have them, first lap, second lap, third lap.
-This is how many strokes, how many that were done under waters.
-This is how many dolphin kicks, blah, blah, blah.
-You’ll figure out all of the steps, all of the strategies, so that you’re not going, “That guys going faster than me.
+Also, for swimmers, I’ll have them think about the first lap, second lap, third lap.
+This is how many strokes, how many that were done under waters, this is how many dolphin kicks, etc. You’ll figure out all of the steps, all of the strategies, so that you’re not thinking, “That guy is going faster than me.
 Speed up.”
-Because then you end up thrashing and blowing all of your training instead of going, “No matter what who’s next to me, no matter if I’m in the beginning or I’m losing miserably, I will do what I’ve trained my body to do.”
+When you do this, you end up thrashing and blowing all of your training instead of thinking, “No matter who’s next to me, whether I’m in the beginning or I’m losing miserably, I will do what I’ve trained my body to do.”

 Resulting in Burn Outs

-Then that guy over there might burn out, meanwhile, you are just executing your strategy, and you follow through, and you do well, and you get a personal best.
-Regardless of what anybody else is doing.
-Imagery is just such an amazing tool for building confidence.
-Play out the tough stuff and have a plan and see it happening, so then you’re not ever going to be blind sided.
-Number three self talk.
-That’s what are you saying to yourself?
-I’m going back to the trampoline park, what were you saying to yourself when you were tumbling?
-Like, “Hey, this would be fun.
-What if i try this?
-Oh my gosh.
-That was really cool.
-That actually felt pretty good.
-What if I tried this?
-Huh, okay.
-I think I could do a full.”
+Now, that guy over there might burn out, and meanwhile, you are executing your strategy.
+You follow through, you do well, and you get a personal best, regardless of what anybody else is doing.
+Imagery is such an amazing tool for building confidence.
+Play out the tough stuff, have a plan and see it happening so you’re not ever going to be blind sided.

-She was obviously having kind of a nice dialogue with herself.
-Then when she goes back into the gym, what is she saying to herself?
-Is she saying to herself okay, if I go for this, then I’m going to be expected to do this.
+She was obviously having a nice dialogue with herself.
+Now, when she goes back into the gym, what is she saying to herself?
+Is she saying to herself okay, if I go for this, then I’m going to be expected to do it.
 I don’t think I’m ready for that.
 I can’t do that.
 That’s scary.
 What if I can’t go for it?
-Ugh.”
 It’s this whole negative thought process that starts to play out and the next thing you know, she’s completely talked herself out of it.

-Not to mention, it’s a different surface and if you don’t feel like you totally trust your coach to protect you and to give you the ability to guide your own path through fear, then it’s going to be difficult to build confidence in that environment, but it is not impossible.
+Not to mention, it’s a different surface.
+If you don’t feel like you totally trust your coach to protect you and to give you the ability to guide your own path through fear, then it’s going to be difficult to build confidence in that environment, but it is not impossible.

 Abusive Coaching Styles

-I’ve worked with kids who have very verbally abusive coaches and they’re so committed to the quality of training that they’re getting at that facility, which is your prerogative.
-If you’re the athlete and you’re like, “Yeah, they’re jerks, but they’re good coaches and I’m staying,” okay, we can work around it.
+I’ve worked with kids who have very verbally abusive coaches, but they’re so committed to the quality of training that they’re getting at that facility.
+If you’re the athlete and you know you’re coaches are jerks, but they’re good so you stay, we can work around that.

-What is that, number four confidence building strategy, feedback from yourself.
+So, number four in confidence building strategy is feedback from yourself.
 You have to become the good coach.
-Be the one who in your head, you’re going, “Nice one, girl.
-You got this.
+Be the one who in your head, you’re telling yourself nice one, girl, you got this.
 Hey, don’t worry about it.
 Let that go.
 That guy doesn’t know what he’s talking about.
 You are working so hard.
 Keep it up.
-Good job.”
+Good job.

-I’ve even had, in one of my weekly live trainings, people write a list of, if you could design the perfect coach who would push you the right amount, but not too much and who would give you exactly the motivation and the encouragement that you need without sugar coating stuff; design you coach and then write a list that this coach would say to you.
+I’ve had people write a list designing the perfect coach who would push the right amount and give exactly the motivation and encouragement they’d need without sugar coating anything.
+Design your coach and then write a list of what this coach would say to you.

 Drowning Out the Negativity

-Then that becomes your own list of things you need to be saying to yourself constantly to drown out the negativity coming from elsewhere.
-You shouldn’t have to be 12 years old encouraging and motivating yourself, but you know what?
-Filter out the things that are coming in from negative coaches that are not useful, that are not spreading possibility.
+This will become your own list of things you need to be saying to yourself constantly to drown out the negativity coming from elsewhere.
+You shouldn’t have to be 12 years old encouraging and motivating yourself, but you might have to filter out the things that are coming in from negative coaches that are not useful and that are not spreading possibility.

 Feedback from Knowledgeable People

-Obviously, if your mom didn’t do gymnastics and she’s like, “That looks so pretty.”
-You’re going to be like, “Mom, you don’t even know.”
-But, if a coach says, “That was a good one,” especially a coach who is tough to please and you trust immensely, if that coach gives you good feedback, boom, confidence, right?
+Obviously, if your mom didn’t do gymnastics and she’s saying, “That looks so pretty,” you’re going to respond, “Mom, you don’t even know.”
+But, if a coach says, “That was a good one,” especially a coach who is tough to please and you trust immensely, boom, confidence.

-At the same time, if knowledgeable people are giving you negative feedback, it will eat your confidence away like crazy, versus if someone doesn’t know what they’re talking about says something like, “I don’t think something was good, you’re confidence comes through and you tell them they don’t know what they’re talking about and to leave you alone.
+At the same time, if knowledgeable people are giving you negative feedback, it will eat your confidence away like crazy.
+If someone doesn’t know what they’re talking about tells you they don’t think something was good, you’re confidence comes through and you tell them they don’t know what they’re talking about and to leave you alone.

 Notice Your Progress and Success

-That’s one that coaches and parents, you don’t want to use that one to motivate because most of the time it will backfire.
-For more tips, I have a freebie download that you guys can grab that’s the five things to never say to your kid after a competition.
-For parents who are listening who want more stuff, you can go here and you can grab that.
+Coaches and parents, please don’t use that one to motivate – it will backfire.
+For more tips, I have a freebie download that you can grab that’s the five things to never say to your kid after a competition.
+Click here to download those tips.